Actually, he’s not ghosting you (6 Signs)

 Everyone and their mother should know that – by now – there are circumstances (and we know they exist) where “ghosting” is actually encouraged or necessary in order to protect a person’s well-being.
 You might say ceasing contact – especially in dating – is necessary for an instance where someone simply isn’t accepting of rejection. *This especially applies to abuse and manipulation tactics such as coercion, shame, obsessive or possessive behaviors, gaslighting, aggression, targeted threats, etc.

-They never actually initiated conversation (or interest) in the first place
+They never actually initiated or insinuated interest in the first place

 3.7 3 votes